Queen Sinŭi: Death and aftermath

-After the death of Queen Hyeon in 1396, Queen Sinŭi's fifth son, Yi Pangwŏn, eventually led a coup d'etat with his wife, Princess Jeongnyeong's encouragement, while King Taejo was in mourning for his second wife.
-This event led to the deaths of Chŏng Tojŏn and his supporters, as well as the late Queen Sindeok's two sons: Yi Pangbŏn, Grand Prince Muan and Yi Pangsŏk, Grand Prince Uian.
-This incident became known as the First Strife of Princes.
+Following the death of Queen Sindeok in 1396, Lady Han's fifth son, Yi Pangwŏn (posthumously King Taejong), led a coup d'etat while King Taejo was in mourning for his second wife; this event led to the deaths of Chŏng Tojŏn and his supporters, as well as the elimination of Queen Sindeok's two sons, Yi Pangbŏn and Yi Pangsŏk.
+The incident came to be known as the First Strife of the Princes.